coap-security/liboscore/doc/guides/integration_levels.md

 Those patterns of usage are described as integration levels here, and are called "light integration", "intermediate integration" and "full integration" here.

+These levels primarily apply to CoAP libraries that build and read their messages from linear memory, like nanocoap or libcoap do.
+(You can usually recognize these libraries by the requirement that options be set in ascending sequence).
+Libraries that provide CoAP messages in a struct-like format, like Erbium (with provide arbitrary-sequence access to options, and have options available as integers or booleans rather sequences of octets) are easier to integrate at their serialization stage, as described in @ref structbased_integration.

 Light integration
 -----------------